-- 1. Each member of the Ottawa Police Services Board during his or her first year of appointment is required to attend: - a) Any training sessions provided or required by the Ontario Ministry of Community Safety & Correctional Services. - b) Any orientation sessions for new members provided by the Chief of Police, Board Executive Director and Board Solicitor - 2.
-Within the first two years of being appointed to the Board, each member is encouraged to attend the annual conferences of both of the following organizations at least once: - a) Ontario Association of Police Services Boards (OAPSB) - b) Canadian Association of Police Governance (CAPG). - 3.
-The Board shall be represented by at least one member at each of the following: - a) meetings of OAPSB Zone 2 boards; - b) annual OAPSB conferences; - c) annual CAPG conferences; - d) meetings of Ontario large boards ("Big 12"). - 4.
-Each member of the Board must complete training on the AODA and Integrated Accessibility Standards Regulation as outlined in the training program of the City of Ottawa. - 5.
-Each member of the Board shall complete the online training modules on the Ontario Association of Police Services Boards website.
+- 6. Each member of the Ottawa Police Service Board during his or her first year of appointment is required to attend: - a) Any training sessions required by the Ontario Ministry of Community Safety & Correctional Services. - b) Any orientation sessions for new members provided by the Chief of Police, Board Chair, Board Executive Director, and Board Solicitor. - 7.
+Within the first two years of being appointed to the Board, each member is encouraged to attend the annual conferences of both of the following organizations at least once: - a) Ontario Association of Police Services Boards (OAPSB) - b) Canadian Association of Police Governance (CAPG). - 8.
+The Board is encouraged to be represented by at least one member at each of the following: - a) meetings of OAPSB Zone 2 boards; - b) annual OAPSB conferences; - c) annual CAPG conferences; - d) meetings of Ontario large boards ("Big 12"). - 9.
+Each member of the Board must complete training on the AODA and Integrated Accessibility Standards Regulation as outlined in the training program of the City of Ottawa. - 10.
+Each member of the Board is encouraged to complete the online training modules on the OAPSB website.